Eligibility

 - ensure you receive settlement services once you arrive in Australia.

-If you have Australian supporters who would like to support you, they should contact an
+If you have Australian supporters who want to support you, they should contact an APO.

-If you do not know any people in Australia who are able to support you, but believe you meet all other CSP eligibility requirements, you can contact an APO directly.
+If you do not know people in Australia who can support you, but believe you meet all other CSP eligibility requirements, contact an APO directly.

-APOs may be able to match you with members of the Australian community who are interested in supporting people in humanitarian need.
+APOs may be able to match you with members of the Australian community interested in supporting people in humanitarian need.

 We only grant a certain number of visas under the CSP every year.
 The CSP is heavily oversubscribed.
 Processing may take eight years or more.
 All applicants should expect lengthy processing times.

-To help manage this, we have asked all APOs to pause accepting Expression of Interests (EOI) and lodging new visa applications until late September 2025.
+To help manage this, we have asked all APOs to temporarily pause accepting Expression of Interests (EOI) and lodging new visa applications.

-All applicants under the CSP must meet the visa criteria and satisfy public interest criteria for character, security and health before we can grant them a visa.
+All applicants under the CSP must meet the visa criteria.
+They must also satisfy public interest criteria for character, security and health before we can grant them a visa.

 CSP English language requirements

-Per existing adequate English language requirements under the CSP, we will assess the primary applicant’s English language proficiency during their visa interview.
+Primary applicants must demonstrate adequate English skills which we will assess as part of the interview process.
 We will ask the primary applicant to answer a few questions in English without help from the interpreter.
 These questions assess whether the primary applicant has adequate spoken English for independent daily living and employment, including workplace safety.

 An interpreter will be available at the interview to help with answering all other interview questions.